deadlysyn/blog/_posts/2018-02-24-node-on-pws.md

 Best practices like [Twelve-Factor](https://12factor.net) ensured that everything mostly just worked after applying configuration by adjusting the runtime environment.
 We did have to learn about _deployment manifests_ and make minor adjustments to `package.json`, but these were relatively minor changes that are well-documented and not unlike specifics we would have to learn when embracing and customizing any PaaS.

-Overall, I'm happy to report migrating our simple application to a new PaaS was relatively straightforward...
-The simple app used here just scratched the surface of PWS capabilities.
+Overall, I'm happy to report migrating our simple application to a new PaaS was relatively straightforward... though admittedly, the simple app used here just scratched the surface of PWS capabilities.
 They support custom DNS domains, SSL as a service, and a variety of service brokers for backing stores and other dependencies more complex services would require.

 Have you experimented with [Pivotal Web Services](https://run.pivotal.io)?